Home » Guides » Conservation Easements

 Restrictive Covenants

-Once the owner and land trust agree on the objectives, they typically discuss which uses of the land are and aren’t compatible with the objectives.
+Once the owner and land trust agree on the objectives, they typically discuss which uses of the land are and are not compatible with the objectives.
 Depending on the objectives, the owner and land trust may agree that restrictions such as the following may be necessary:

 • No subdivision;